jing1tian/franky/README.md

 ... realtime
 ```

-If realtime is not listed in your groups, try rebooting.
+If real-time is not listed in your groups, try rebooting.

 ### Installing franky